 Some of our students come directly from undergraduate programs.
 Most others vary widely in age, from those with a few years of work experience to several years of work experience.

 The Industrial Organizational Management and Human Resources degree can be completed in its entirety at the Bucks County Campus.
-There are requirements that require travel to Main Campus including comprehensive exams and mandatory program meetings.
+Students will need to travel to Main Campus to complete some requirements, including comprehensive exams and mandatory program meetings.

 What is the longest amount of time before the degree needs to be completed?